automateps/AutomatePS/Docs/New-AMEmailCondition.md

 # New-AMEmailCondition

 ## SYNOPSIS
-Creates a new AutoMate Enterprise Email condition.
+Creates a new Automate Email condition.

 ## SYNTAX